jecombe/NFTGuessr/README.md

 ### 8.2 removeElement

-Internal function to remove an element from an array.
+Internal function to remove an element from an array uint256.

 ```solidity
 function removeElement(uint256[] storage array, uint256 element) internal {